hawkins-e/Reading_List/README.md

 - [x] From each list item, you can select it and add it a general Reading List.
 - [x] You can view the entire list of books on your Reading List.

-Technologies
+## Technologies.
 Mongoose
-Inquirer.js
+Inquirer.js.
 Commander.js
 Node.js
 Chalk-pipe
-Node-fetch

-Version
-1.0.0
+Node-fetch.

-Requirements & Set-Up
+## Requirements & Set-Up
 This repo requires the following to run it smoothly on your local machine:
 Installation of mongoose
 npm install the dependencies

+## Commands
-Commands- Run the following in this order after following the given prompts for a complete loop through the full functionality.
+Run the following in this order after following the given prompts for a complete loop through the full functionality.

-Search for a Book: node index.js nB
+**Search for a Book:** node index.js nB.
-Add a Book:  node index.js aB
+**Add a Book:**  node index.js aB.
-Get Reading List:  node index.js gRL
+**Get Reading List:**  node index.js gRL.

-Note: I've included a remove function because it looked as though my database only allowed so many books at a time however, this functionality is only included for that purpose.
+**Remove Book:** node index.js r (id # of the book you wish to delete which can be found on the reading list).

-App Info
+## App Info
-Author
+Author.
 Erica Hawkins

-Version
+## Version
 1.0.0